sruthimoorthy/EcoDataExtractorApp/README.md

-# EcoData Extractor App
+# LitStructorLLM

+**Transparent prompting & structured data extraction for everyone using off-the-shelf LLMs**

-A powerful application for extracting and analyzing data from various sources using multiple LLM providers.
+A powerful application for extracting and analyzing structured data from various sources using multiple LLM providers with transparent prompting strategies.

 ## Features

-- Support for multiple LLM providers (OpenAI, Google Gemini, etc.)
+- Support for multiple LLM providers (OpenAI, Google Gemini, DeepSeek, Grok, Ollama, etc.)
 - PDF document processing
+- CSV data processing with column selection
-- Data extraction and analysis
+- Transparent prompting with customizable extraction strategies
 - User-friendly GUI interface
 - Cross-platform support
+- Structured data extraction with JSON output

 ## Installation

 ### macOS Users

-1. Download the latest release from the [Releases page](https://github.com/yourusername/EcoDataExtractorApp/releases)
+1. Download the latest release from the [Releases page](https://github.com/yourusername/LitStructorLLM/releases)
-2. Download the `LLM_Data_Extractor.app` file
+2. Download the `LitStructorLLM.app` file
 3. Move it to your Applications folder
 4. Double-click to run
 5. **Note:** The app may take a few moments to open initially due to macOS security checks and library loading.